IMPORTANT UPDATES

 1. Everyone 6 months and older should get a flu vaccine every year.

-Your child, and everyone who cares for him, should get a flu shot.
+Your child, and everyone who cares for them, should get a flu shot.
 A flu shot helps everyone build up immunity to flu viruses, protecting them from becoming sick.

 2. It’s never too late to get a flu shot.